JNRowe/jnrowe-misc/doc/index.rst

 =================================

 ``jnrowe-misc`` is for packages that don't naturally fit in to one of my other themed overlays.
-You'll find a large selection of Python_ packages, a few awesome_ plugins, some tools to make working with git_ more fun and various other tools I can't live without.
+You'll find a large selection of Python_ packages, some tools to make working with git_ more fun and various other things I can't live without.

 If you find any problems with an ``ebuild`` in this overlay either file an issue_ or drop me an email_.